-- The bank has a robust Environmental and Social management system (ESMS) in place with environmental and social policies, procedures, and tools for assessing the environmental and social impact of projects financed by the Bank - advises management accordingly. - Bonds - our lending process - Implementation of Paperless withdrawal at branches using simbanking and continuing rolling out e-banking services to all customer correspondences.
-Use of automated internal memo and approval workflow system to track and control the number of printouts monthly. - Continuing creating awareness of an online lending solution for salaried employees, pensioners and agents using the Simbanking mobile application, in which customers apply without visiting branches, and eliminating the paper trail throughout the processes. - Adopting collaboration technologies within the Bank's communication systems, such as videoconference kits to cut the number of hours and material resources spent travelling by air or road for meetings and using electronic reports.
+- The bank has a robust Environmental and Social management system (ESMS) in place with environmental and social policies, procedures, and tools for assessing the environmental and social impact of projects financed by the Bank. - The bank has also established a unit designated for assessing and managing Environmental and Social Risks associated with financed projects and advises management accordingly. - Sustainable finance: The Bank has established a Green, Social, and Sustainability Bond Framework to allow the issuing of Green, Social, and Sustainability Ronds - In 2023, we updated our Bank's credit risk policy and procedures to incorporate the Bank of Tanzania's requirement to consider climate-related risks in our lending process - Implementation of Paperless withdrawal at branches using simbanking and continuing rolling out e-banking services to all customer correspondences. - Use of automated internal memo and approval workflow system to track and control the number of printouts monthly. - Continuing creating awareness of an online lending solution for salaried employees, pensioners and agents using the Simbanking mobile application, in which customers apply without visiting branches, and eliminating the paper trail throughout the processes. - Adopting collaboration technologies within the Bank's communication systems, such as videoconference kits to cut the number of hours and material resources spent travelling by air or road for meetings and using electronic reports.